narvar/bigquery-optimization-queries/narvar/adhoc_analysis/dtpl6903_notification_history_bq_latency/EXECUTIVE_SUMMARY.md

 **Problem:** The Notification History feature, used by retailers including Lands' End to search notification details by order number, is experiencing significant delays of up to 8-9 minutes.
 Investigation confirms the queries themselves are well-optimized and execute in 1-2 seconds, but are waiting 8+ minutes for database processing capacity due to shared infrastructure saturation.
 This issue started November 13th and has escalated, with peak delays occurring during overnight and morning hours (midnight-9am PST).
 The delays are caused by competing batch data processing and analytics workloads (Airflow 46%, Metabase 31%) monopolizing shared database resources, leaving insufficient capacity for customer-facing interactive features.

-**Solution:** We are implementing a dedicated BigQuery project (`messaging-hub-bq-dedicated`) that uses on-demand billing, completely isolating messaging queries from the saturated shared reservation.
-The project has been created and is ready for configuration.
-This approach provides complete isolation from competing workloads at minimal cost (~$27/month for current 4.3 TB/month usage, with unlimited capacity and no queue delays).
-Implementation requires configuring cross-project data access (2 hours), updating the messaging application to use the new project ID (1-2 days), and deploying via rolling restart (zero downtime).
-Total timeline is 3-4 days.
-If usage grows significantly (>24 TB/month), we can transition to a dedicated reservation, but current volume makes on-demand the most cost-effective option.
+**Solution (Designed, Pending Approval):** A dedicated BigQuery project (`messaging-hub-bq-dedicated`) has been created to isolate messaging queries from the saturated shared reservation.
+Two cost options exist: (1) On-demand billing at ~$27/month for current usage with unlimited capacity, or (2) Flex reservation at ~$1,700/month for guaranteed capacity with autoscale.
+Implementation timeline is 3-4 days with zero downtime deployment.
 This will restore the Notification History feature to its expected performance level of <3 seconds end-to-end response time, eliminating the 8-minute queue delays.

+**Current Status (Nov 25):** Deployment postponed by Saurabh.
+Messaging team must provide business justification demonstrating that resolving the 8-minute delays is worth the investment (~$1,700/month for flex reservation, or $27/month for on-demand).
+Decision pending on: (1) quantified business impact (churn risk, revenue), (2) customer escalation severity, (3) cost approval authority, and (4) which cost option ($27/month vs $1,700/month) is appropriate for the business need.

 ---